Is DeepSeek V4 Actually Frontier-Class? Testing Pro and Flash Against Opus 4.7

 The Cost Lens

-- DeepSeek Reasoner running the same requests, with a frontier model held in reserve for the genuinely hard 10%, collapses the bill.
+- V4 Flash running the same requests, with Opus held in reserve for the genuinely hard 10%, collapses the bill by two orders of magnitude.

 That's the routing argument from our 300x spread study, now with a stronger budget anchor.
-If one of the cheapest frontier-class options is actually frontier-class, the routing payoff gets bigger, not smaller.
+If one of the cheapest frontier-class options is actually frontier-class, the routing payoff gets bigger, not smaller — and it extends the open-weight thesis from our open-source vs closed-source benchmark.

 Reproduce It